 You'll probably have at least double that amount of time, possibly more, if you oppose the foreclosure in court.

-In almost all judicial foreclosure states, if the judge orders the foreclosure sale, you'll get a notice telling you when and where the sale will take place.
-In Connecticut and Vermont, however, the judge can transfer title to the property as part of the judgment of foreclosure.
+If the judge orders the foreclosure sale, you'll probably get a notice telling you when and where the sale will take place.